nanjizal/nmeTriangleTextTest/README.md

 https://github.com/nanjizal/TrilateralXtra/blob/master/src/trilateralXtra/fDrawing/PolyPainter.hx#L90

 There is an equivalent version of PolyPainter for Kha which I have updated with the new functionality but not checked.

+(Added Kha version but a small font mapping bug yet to resolve.)